Lipschitz extension theorems with explicit constants: Lipschitz -connectedness

 \section{Lipschitz $n$-connectedness}

-In practice, it is often necessary to extend Lipschitz maps which do not have \(S^{n-1}\subset \R^n\) as domain space but the boundary \(\partial K\) of a convex body \(K\subset \R^n\).
+In practice, it is often necessary to extend Lipschitz maps which are not defined on \(S^{n-1}\subset \R^n\) but on the boundary \(\partial K\) of a convex body \(K\subset \R^n\).
 For example, in view of Definition~\ref{def:simplicial-target-space} it seems useful to know how to extend maps from the simplicial boundary of a simplex to the whole simplex.
-In the following, we investigate property \(\LC(n, \lambda)\) not only for \(S^n\) but also for other domain spaces.
+In the following, we investigate property \(\LC(n, \lambda)\) not only for \(B^{n+1}\) but also for other convex bodies as domain spaces.

 \begin{definition}Let \(K\subset \R^n\) be a convex body, that is, \(K\) is a compact convex set with non-empty interior.
 A metric space \(Y\) is said to satisfy condition \(\LC(K, \lambda)\) if every \(L\)-Lipschitz map \(f\colon \partial K \to Y\) admits a \(\lambda L\)-Lipschitz extension \(F\colon K \to Y\). \end{definition}